vectara/py-vectara-agentic/README.md

 - `load_unique_values`: returns the top unique values for a given column

 In addition, we include various other tools from LlamaIndex ToolSpecs:
-* Tavily search
+* Tavily search and EXA.AI
-* EXA.AI
 * arxiv
-* neo4j & Kuzu for Graph integration
+* neo4j & Kuzu for Graph DB integration
 * Google tools (including gmail, calendar, and search)
 * Slack